CatSnakeDeluxe/Case-Canvas-Online-Paint/README.md

 #### Step One

-Clone or download the project to your local machine.
+Clone or download the project (from main branch) to your local machine.

 #### Step Two